CodeForFoco/fd-servicedirectory/README.md

 ## Identified Requirements

-* App should run on Fire Department hardware.
+* App should run easily on PFA-issued hardware.
 Right now, this means Windows Tablets and iPhones. [@Michael Durkin, is that accurate.
 I guessed.]
 * App should be multilingual.
 Maintain the data in English in Spanish is a need-to-have feature because our community speaks both of those languages.
 * App should work offline.
 While it can be a web-focused or web-tool-using project, it is often the case that cell phone service is bad on a call.
 So some offline caching of the data so that it works fine in that scenario is crucial.
 * App data must be updatable by a civilian.
 This means that using a Google Sheet, Excel file, or CSV as the source-of-truth is heavily recommended in early stages.
 Eventually a full-fledge backend backed by a relational database makes sense, but especially in phase 1 that's overkill.
 Prove usefulness before we build cool features.